SusanaCeinos/SusanaCeinos/README.md

 Sbjct  2281  ACAGTCAT  2288
 ```

 # Bedfile H19

+To create the bedfile I checked the details on ensembl and created a table with them.
 _____________________________________________________________________________
 | Chromosome | start     | end       | name     | score              | strand  |
 |------------|-----------|-----------|----------|--------------------|---------|